Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Parche Traavun

-The manzimyor then researches, matches horoscopes, collects profiles and shares the most eligible ones with the family in a process called Parche Traavun.
-Now the family decides if the match they like or not and then selects the match according to the compatibility.
+The manzimyor then researches and matches horoscopes collects profiles and shares the most eligible ones with the family through a process called Parche Traavun.
+Now, the family decides if they like the match and then selects the match according to the compatibility.
 The families also do some background checks before proceeding further.
-The interested families talk to each other and if everything goes well they decide to move forward.
+The interested families talk to each other and decide to move forward if everything goes well.

 Vichni gasun